 Depending on the type and dose of antibiotic you're taking, pairing it with probiotic pills can either lessen or even prevent the effects of gut flora disruption.

 What's more, continuing to take probiotics after your course of antibiotics is done is a great way to repopulate the gut with healthy bacteria and help your body get back on track.

-Which Probiotics to Take with Antibiotic Treatment
+Which Probiotics to Take with Antibiotics Treatment